Learn how to integrate your ebook with an LMS (Learning Management System) with the help of Kotobee Author.

 - Click on Add an activity or resource.

-- From the activity selection dialog, select SCORM package and click Add.
+- Select SCORM package from the activity selection dialog and click Add.

-Under the Package section, add your Package file that was exported from Kotobee Author.
+Add your Package file that was exported from Kotobee Author under the Package section.

 You will be taken to the package's start page, which will be visible to students.
 You can open the SCORM ebook by leaving the check on Normal and clicking on Start.
 From the Reports tabs, you will be able to see all the interaction attempts happening for this session.

 SCORM also supports what's known as Objectives.
 It is the grouping together of interactions to give a grouped score for a specified objective.
 Kotobee Author supports objectives, and they may be added from the Book Manager.

 When adding rich media (i.e. video, audio, 3D) or question modules, you will optionally be able to add the element to a certain objective from your list.
 The LMS will show you all the objectives and the report for each one.

 Tin Can API (also known as Experience API or xAPI) is the latest trend in e-learning systems.
 Tin Can API allows client applications such as interactive ebooks to provide experiential data in the form of statements and store them into a data store called a Learning Record Store (LRS).
 The LRS gives the LMS information about the user's activity and performance.
 Tin Can API is supported by cloud ebooks and libraries since they are the only formats that may keep track of users.
 Go to the settings section for any cloud ebook or library to enable Tin Can.
 You will need to provide the following information, to store the Tin Can statements at the appropriate location.

 - LRS: Tin Can LRS endpoints, which will store the TIN Can statements.

 - Username: The username to access the LRS.